cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

      - <https://repl.it/@cbatten/ece2400-T01-notes-activity5>

-7. Syntatic Sugar
+7. Syntactic Sugar
 --------------------------------------------------------------------------

-Syntatic sugar adds new syntax but not new semantics.
-We can explain what a given piece of syntatic sugar means by simple showing how to transform the sugar into equivalent but previously designed syntax.
-Syntatic sugar simplifies certain programming patterns, but again does not introduce any fundamentally new behavior.
+Syntactic sugar adds new syntax but not new semantics.
+We can explain what a given piece of syntactic sugar means by simple showing how to transform the sugar into equivalent but previously designed syntax.
+Syntactic sugar simplifies certain programming patterns, but again does not introduce any fundamentally new behavior.

-`for` loops are actually just syntatic sugar for a specific common use case of `while` loops.
+`for` loops are actually just syntactic sugar for a specific common use case of `while` loops.
 The following two loops are equivalent.

     for ( int i = 0; i < y; i = i+1 ) {